-As a standout among a group of very accomplished and seasoned nurses in McLean’s Psychiatric Neurotherapeutics Program, Teresa Henderson, RN, is well respected by all members of the team.
+As a standout among a group of very accomplished and seasoned nurses in McLean’s Psychiatric Neurotherapeutics Program, Teresa Henderson, BSN, RN, is well respected by all members of the team.
 Whether she is talking with patients about hard issues, or persistently following up on the phone with patients or family members after a missed appointment, everything Henderson does has the patients’ best interest in mind.

 For these, and myriad other reasons, Henderson has been selected as the 2015 Julia Altschule Award winner.
 The award is conferred annually to a nurse or mental health specialist who exemplifies the highest level of humane patient care through respect, kindness, initiative, and humor.

 While Henderson is been recognized for her excellent clinical care and leadership, probably the most important characteristic that Henderson brings to her care of patients is just that—care.
 One only has to observe Henderson working with patients and families to understand the kindness, compassion and genuine caring that she brings to each interaction.